ZEPL/zepl-documentation/docs/guide/zeppelin_integration.md

 export ZEPPELINHUB_API_ADDRESS="ADDRESS_OF_ZEPPELINHUB_SERVICE" (e.g. https://www.zepl.com)
 ```

 In this multi-user scenario you don't need your token as it will be automatically recognized from your new Zeppelin *Space*.
-In order to login with your ZEPL credentials, you will need to complete the steps in the [next section](#login-to-apache-zeppelin-07x-with-zepl-credentials).
+In order to login with your Zepl credentials, you will need to complete the steps in the [next section](#login-to-apache-zeppelin-07x-with-zepl-credentials).

 You may also find up-to-date instructions on integrating the latest Apache Zeppelin master branch with Zepl on the [Apache Zeppelin documentation website](https://zeppelin.apache.org/docs/0.7.0-SNAPSHOT/storage/storage.html#storage-in-zeppelinhub).